kasramp/twitch-play/README.md

 # Twitch Play

-A minimal Twitch CLI app built on top of MPV, Steamlink, and Fzf.
+A minimal Twitch CLI app built on top of mpv, streamlink, and fzf.

 ## Requirements